gate/gateapi-go/docs/RebateApi.md

                                  Secret: "YOUR_API_SECRET",
                              }
                             )
-    userIdList := "1, 2, 3" // string - Query the user's ID list, split by,, if there are more than 100, take 100.
+    userIdList := "1, 2, 3" // string - Query user ID list, separated by commas.
+If more than 100, only 100 will be returned

     result, _, err := client.RebateApi.UserSubRelation(ctx, userIdList)
     if err != nil {